Can you name one of the healthiest grains on earth?

 Types of Oats

-- Rolled Oats: Rolled oats, also called old-fashioned oats, are formed when oat groats are steamed and flattened into flakes.
-This process stabilizes the oats’ healthy oils, keeping them fresh for longer and reducing cooking time.
+Rolled oats, also known as old-fashioned oats, are created when oat groats are steamed and flattened into thin flakes.
+This process stabilizes the oats’ healthy oils, which helps keep them fresh for longer periods.

 Various types of oats differ in their way of processing and nutritional value.
 Rolled and steel-cut oats are healthier and offer similar health benefits.

-But one needs to be careful with instant oats as they may contain high salt or sugar content, low dietary fiber, and no significant nutritional value.
+But one needs to be careful with instant oats as they may contain high salt or sugar, low dietary fiber, and no significant nutritional value.

 Health Benefits of Eating Oats Everyday